In which I suggest that racism is a nasty modern twist on an ancient anti-stranger instinct.

 If racism is based on an instinct that’s redundant but still active, then it can be provoked by circumstances.

-Mass immigration to European countries from former colonies and some consequential cultural and security issues have provoked racism in host communities.
-Recent large-scale immigration to the UK from eastern Europe under the European Union free movement rule, and the large-scale migrations to Europe across the Mediterranean have added to this provocation.
+Relatively recent mass immigration to European countries from former colonies and some consequential cultural and security issues have provoked racism in host communities.
+Recent large-scale immigration to the UK from eastern Europe under the European Union free movement rule, and large-scale migrations to Europe across the Mediterranean have added to this provocation.

 Theres not much racism in the UK, is there?
 We might have been brutal in the empire and in Ireland, but back home, on the whole, we’re a welcoming, tolerant country, aren’t we?

 Well, not really.
 Our mainly dormant – possibly innate – racism has been provoked by recent mass immmigration.

 There have, of course, been invasions and migrations of people from far and wide into Britain for millenia (including, briefly, north African Roman soldiers and their families).
 We’re a mongrel nation.